SharmilaBhaduri/SharmilaBhaduri/README.md

 # 💫 About Me:
-BCA (Hons.) graduate skilled in front-end and basic back-end development.
-I have strong fundamentals in databases, operating systems, and networking.
-I am passionate about coding, algorithms, and creating effective web solutions.
+A detail-oriented BCA (Hons.) graduate with a strong foundation in full-stack development, seeking a Software Developer or Web Developer role.
+Proficient in front-end technologies (HTML, CSS, JavaScript) and back-end fundamentals in C++ with Data Structures & Algorithms.
+Possesses complementary knowledge of Databases, Operating Systems, and Networking.
+Eager to apply and enhance technical skills to contribute to innovative projects and gain practical experience in a dynamic, collaborative environment.

 ## 🌐 Socials: